Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Reinforcement twinning for hybrid control learning

-The reinforcement twinning (RT) algorithm is used to train the policy defined in equation \eqref{eq_pi}.
-The algorithm was first proposed in Ref. \cite{Schena2023}, to which the reader is referred for more details.
-We here present a short review focusing on the general principle (Section \ref{eq_generalPrinciple}), the algorithms used for the model-free (Section \ref{sec_ddpg}) and model-based (Section \ref{sec_adjoint}) optimization, and finally the cooperation mechanisms between the two control approaches (Section \ref{sec_coop}).
+The reinforcement twinning (RT) algorithm is used to train the control policy defined in equation~\eqref{eq_pi}.
+The method was first introduced in \cite{Schena2023}, to which the reader is referred for a more complete presentation.
+Here, we provide a concise description tailored to the present FWMAV control problem, with emphasis on the general principle (Section~\ref{eq_generalPrinciple}), the model-free and model-based optimization loops (Sections~\ref{sec_ddpg} and \ref{sec_adjoint}), and the proposed cooperation mechanisms that couple the two learning processes (Section~\ref{sec_coop}).